Scenes from Hamilton College I: Meeting Ian and Jake

 In February 2008 I was called down to the principal’s office at Ritsumeikan Uji.

 At that point I had been at the school for several years already.
-I had started part-time in 2002–03, moved to full-time shortly after, and by 2007 had landed on what I later called the “man under the bridge contract.”
+I had started part-time in 2002–03, moved to full-time shortly after, and by 2007 had landed on what I later called “the man under the bridge contract.”
 The bridge in question was a middleman arrangement run through a broker named Masaki Yasumoto, a classic education-world intermediary.
 These figures flourish in private school systems: part fixer, part recruiter, part relationship broker.

 Masaki was a funny guy.
 We were friendly in those days.
 He invited me to his Christmas parties—cheap hotel buffet affairs—and occasionally took me out for yakiniku.
 I later fell out with him, but that belongs to another story.
 At the time we were on good terms.